June 25, 2016

 Season 1:

-“The First Gig” (9/12/92) – Matt and Jenny have to decide between going to their first gig or going on a trip with their family.
+“The First Gig” (9/12/92) – Matt and Jenny must decide between going to their first gig or going on a trip with their family.

 Song: Into the Tube

-“Battle of the Bands” (9/19/92) – The band convinces Matt to go out with one of the judges of the upcoming battle of the bands, but he soon develops feelings for her.
+“Battle of the Bands” (9/19/92) – The band convinces Matt to go out with one of the judges of the upcoming battle of the bands so she’ll vote for them, but he soon develops feelings for her.

 Song: It Wasn’t For You